Step Back in Time: Release and reception

-Cameron Adams from the Herald Sun placed it at number 17 on his list of the singer's best songs in honor of her 50th birthday, writing that: "["Step Back in Time"] flips the script and makes it about the love of music.
+Cameron Adams from the Herald Sun placed it at number 17 on his list of the singer's best songs in honour of her 50th birthday, writing that: "["Step Back in Time"] flips the script and makes it about the love of music.
 'Remember the old days/Remember the O’Jays', Kylie sang for people who weren't old enough to remember the O’Jays.
 Heck, Kylie herself wasn't old enough to remember the O’Jays.
 But this is a brilliant homage to the disco anthem — Motown meets HiNRG meets Studio 54 — and indeed may have single-handedly laid the path for Disco Kylie, a touchstone of her career to this day".
 Olive Pometsey from GQ deemed it a "three-minutes-and-seven-seconds taste of what Studio 54 might have been like if ABBA had been regulars".
+In 2020, Alexis Petridis of British daily newspaper The Guardian ranked the song at number 19 in his "Kylie's 30 greatest singles" list, adding that it was a "total joy".
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 106th best song (out of 183), adding that although he was not impressed by the song, "the hiphop production, still novel for Kylie at the time, salvages it".
+In 2024, British magazine Classic Pop ranked the song at number 25 in its list of "Top 40 Kylie Minogue songs".